 Install the game(s) and copy the trainer(s) into a VirtualBox / Virtual PC image running Windows 95/98 and away you go!

 Some of them weren’t done using Trainer Maker Kit either.
 The really small .ZIP files used various Process Patching engines at the time, which didn’t give you hotkeys as such, but just loaded in the game and switched on the cheats automatically.

 Until I refreshed my memory and looked at some of these trainers, I had totally forgotten that I had experimented with these types of patch tools back in the day.

 There was a website (back in the day) which was full of these kinds of tools, along with various code regenerators, x86 disassemblers and unpackers.
 I can’t remember its name though, and, the site has probably disappeared.

 Back in the above days, I wrote a step-by-step guide explaining how to create your own trainers using the Trainer Maker Kit.
 It can be found on this page.

 Saved Game Editors

 I didn’t do a great many of these back in the day, but here are two that survived the afore-mentioned hard-drive crashes from 2002.
 Both saved game editors were written for games from a company calling themselves N@RCOT!X (www.narcotix.co.uk).
-Their site has been dead since 2007 (according to Way Back Machine), so the games might still be available.
+Their site has been dead since 2007 (according to Way Back Machine), but the games might still be available elsewhere.

-The VB Script code is simple enough as it’s just a registry patch with a simple front-end.
-It should be easily adaptable but, from memory, VB Script was being used more and more around this time to deliver virus payloads, so a lot of websites wouldn’t host the above two editors.
+The VB Script code is just a registry patch with a simple front-end.
+It should be easily adaptable but, from memory, VB Script was being used more and more around this time to deliver virus payloads, so a lot of websites wouldn’t host the above two editors, for obvious reasons!